 What methods can I use to propagate my String of Pearls?

-There are three main methods of propagation to use for your String of Pearls plant; stem cuttings, layering and division.
+There are three main methods; stem cuttings, layering and division.
 Division is the safest method as each section will already have an established root system.
 However, it’s not so great to use if you don’t have a mature and bushy plant.
-We will go through each of the methods below so you can figure out what’s best for you and your String of Pearls plant.
+We will go through each of the methods below so you can figure out what’s best for you and your plant.

 How to propagate a String of Pearls plant through stem cuttings